-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - At the next prompt, say "Delete" and follow the prompts. - You can also press the 'Voice Recognition' button anytime while the list is being played and then choose the phone you wish to delete.
+- At the next prompt, say "Delete" and follow the prompts. - You can also press the "Voice Recognition" button anytime while the list is being played, and then choose the phone you wish to delete.

 Things You Should Know About Your UConnectTM System